adas2/algo-practice/README.md

 	Return the longest path size.
 Tip: snake is a increasing subsequence where next elements differs by 1 (consecutive path)
 17. Given a huge database with n records (equivalent to n rows), a user has changed k records (k << n) without remembering which k-s have been changed; how to sync the database without transmitting the entire database.
-18. Given a number M find the smallest number consisiting of 0's and 1's that is divisible by M; e.g. for M=3 Num=111, for M=7 Num=1001
+18. Given a number M find the smallest number consisting of 0's and 1's that is divisible by M; e.g. for M=3 Num=111, for M=7 Num=1001
 	Hint: http://math.stackexchange.com/questions/388165/how-to-find-the-smallest-number-with-just-0-and-1-which-is-divided-by-a-give
 	Target O(M^2)
 19. Find the longest substring without repeating characters in a given string. target O(n) time.
 Hint: similar to max_sum